wl1508702360/dotfiles/README.md

 # README

-If you have been using linux or unix-alike operating system, you must be familar
+If you have been using linux or unix-alike operating system for a log time, you must be familar

-with a lot dot file in your home directory.
+with a lot of dot files in your home directory.
 Here is a collection of mine.